bespoyasov/refactor-like-a-superhero/manuscript-en/11-side-effects.md

 The principle that divides the code responsible for these tasks is called _Command-Query Separation (CQS)_.[^cqs]

-According to CQS, _queries_ only return data and produce no effects, while _commands_ change the state and return nothing.
+According to CQS, _queries_ only return data and don't change the state, while _commands_ change the state and return nothing.
 The purpose of CQS is to:

 ---